 For the user, it is very difficult to identify such a fraudulent app.
 However, click spamming can often lead to a high amount of clicks in a low amount of time.
 These clicks most likely will not convert.
 This can be a sign that a certain mobile website or app is actually click spamming.

 Similar to click spamming, this ad fraud involves cybercriminals putting malware on user devices.
 However, click injection is somewhat more sophisticated.
-Instead of just automatically and continuously clicking on ads, this method uses a ‘just in time’ method of clicking.
+Instead of just automatically and continuously clicking on ads, they generate clicks just before the installation is finished and this attributes the installation to the fraudster.

-The infected apps generate clicks on ads, such as Facebook ads, banner ads, or Google Ads.
-As in the case of click spam, this method inflates the spending on those ads so that the cybercriminals get paid more for ad clicks.
+The infected apps then generate clicks on ads, such as Facebook ads, banner ads, or Google Ads.
+As in the case of click spam, this method inflates the spending on those ads so that the cybercriminals get paid for ad clicks – rather than the real ad network.

 In this case of digital ad fraud, fraudsters create a small advertising display that a user never actually gets to see.
-This is usually a 1x1-pixel area.
-Using this method, a single web page can display hundreds of “invisible” ads.
+This is usually a 1×1-pixel area.
+Using this method, a single web page can display hundreds of invisible ads.

 This kind of digital marketing fraud is meant to take advantage of marketing campaigns that target a high number of impressions.
 Since the advertiser pays for impressions, the fraudster can receive credit for dozens or even hundreds of display ads at once.